dotnet/runtime/docs/design/coreclr/jit/hot-cold-splitting.md

 This document describes the current state of hot/cold splitting in the JIT.

-Hot/Cold splitting is a PGO optimization where generated code is split into frequently-executed ("hot") and rarely-executed ("cold") parts and placed in separate memory regions.
+Hot/Cold splitting is an optimization where generated code is split into frequently-executed ("hot") and rarely-executed ("cold") parts and placed in separate memory regions.
 Increased hot code density better leverages spatial locality, which can improve application performance via fewer instruction cache misses, less OS paging, and fewer TLB misses.